chilah/solo-prework-project/README.md

 # Clone the Tickybot Landing Page
-This project is made in Solo Prework Project session 💪 for Chingu Voyage 8 🚀
+This project is made in Pre-work session 💪 for Chingu Voyage 8 🚀

 https://chilah.github.io/solo-prework-project/